Let's take a look at some of these weird laws from around the world to know about how unusual they are:

 26. Not Quite a Happy Shot in Wyoming

-Because photographing rabbits in the state between January and April requires a permit.
+Because this weird law states that photographing rabbits in the state between January and April requires a permit.

 27. A Dilemma for Vape Geeks in Thailand